Scattering for wave equations with sources close to the lightcone and prescribed radiation fields: Expansion close to the light cone of the interior homogeneous asymptotics

+Consider the equation \eqref{eq:source}.
+We have seen by a scaling argument in Section~\ref{sec:hom:int}, that the leading order interior asymptotics is given by \eqref{eq:wavesourceconeformulasec2.3}.

-As mentioned, we recall from \cite{L90a,L17} a formula for the solution to the forward problem: The convolution of the right hand side of \eqref{eq:source} with the forward fundamental solution $E=\delta(t^2-|x|^2)H(t)/2\pi$ of $-\Box$, is given by
+Alternatively we can use the fundamental solution directly to compute the asymptotics directly; cf.~\cite{L90a,L17}.
+The convolution of the right hand side of \eqref{eq:source} with the forward fundamental solution $E=\delta(t^2-|x|^2)H(t)/2\pi$ of $-\Box$ is given by